Adding a Franklin Pedal to a P/P

 Many other factors come into play as well when addressing more modern note changes w/regard to installing them on the p/p guitar.

 Not to seem arrogant here, but in my particular case, being Factory Authorized means knowing how to resolve or work around those issues.
-I feel certain that I couldnt step into your profession and immediately know all the tricks of your trade either, so dont beat yourself up Smile
+I feel certain that I couldnt step into your profession and immediately know all the tricks of your trade either, so dont beat yourself up :)

 Remember, Big Ron WAS a Professor of Physics, and Buddy and he did teach me a few little things about the push-pull mechanism(which Buddy Emmons single-handedly invented), hence that Factory Authorization which I earned way back in 1987....many, many, many, many push-pull guitars ago...long before most of my repair-oriented contemporaries, which may explain why they usually call me when they get in a jam working on someone elses guitar.

-Youre taking the right track, Tony: learn first on your own axe before hanging out the repair shingle Wink
+Youre taking the right track, Tony: learn first on your own axe before hanging out the repair shingle :wink:

 Glad youre still happy with the mica job!
-Sometime you might want to have me set one up for you Wink
+Sometime you might want to have me set one up for you :wink:

 sincerely,